 1.4.
 Keeping Up With Market Transformations

-Adapting to market transformations and technological innovations isn’t easy at scale.
+Adapting to market transformations and technological innovations aren’t easy at scale.

 US companies with hundreds of employees abandoned EU markets after the introduction of GDPR in May 2018.
 Old-school businesses who couldn’t train their staff basic computer operator skills struggle to operate in a competitive digital environment.